glebmark/Zettlr-to-Obsidian-Migration/README.md

   If a link cannot be resolved, the original link is preserved — no links are lost.
 - **Asset Organization:**
   Moves all `.png` files from the root of your notes directory into an `assets` folder for better organization.
+- **YAML Metadata Insertion:**
+  Inserts a YAML metadata block at the top of each note with `created` field.
+Date is extracted from the Zettelkasten ID.
 - **Robust Regex Handling:**
   Handles various filename and link patterns, including those with or without spaces, brackets, or special characters.